 The Kiss Misses the Mark

 Valentine Whiteley (Katja WeitzenbÃ¶ck) has carved out quite the impressive career for herself as a writer of parenting guide books, portraying herself as the perfect wife and mother.
-But then the truth hits her like a ton of bricks when her husband Nicholas (Rupert Graves - The Good Times Are Killing Me), files for a divorce having started a secret affair with a younger woman.
+But then the truth hits her like a ton of bricks when her husband, Nicholas (Rupert Graves - The Good Times Are Killing Me), files for a divorce having started a secret affair with a younger woman.
 With Nicholas wanting half the fortune which has come from Valentine's success their divorce is a messy one especially as not only does a journalist appear to write an article which does Valentine no favours but with their daughter getting married Valentine and Nicholas constantly cross each others paths.
 With her precious career in danger and her fans turning against her Valentine has some big choices to make when it comes to her children, her life and that journalist who despite possibly destroying her career could be the love of her life.

 I always try to think of something someone else might have watched which compares well to the movie I am reviewing and as I watched the TV movie/ TV mini-series "Valentine's Kiss" I kept think of the BBC series "Doctor Foster".
-They are by no means identical but with Valentine discovering her seemingly perfect marriage is in ruins and the discovery that her estranged husband is a love rat it has some similarities and with it being a British production it has the same sort of feel.
+They are by no means identical but with Valentine discovering her seemingly perfect marriage is in ruins and her estranged husband is a love rat "Valentine's Kiss" has some similarities and with it being a British production it has the same sort of feel.